-Depart the Hmong Hilltribe Lodge and drive approximately 1 hour to Mae Daeng where you will enjoy a leisurely bamboo rafting trip on the Mae Daeng River.
+After stopping for lunch, make your way to Mae Daeng where you will enjoy a leisurely bamboo rafting trip on the Mae Daeng River.
 Sit back and take in the passing scenery as your boatman steers you along the river.